BACKCOUNTRY ACCESS TO OFF-PISTE WITH LIFTS AND SKINS

 The Auberge has everything you need to provide for a great off-piste experience.
 On hand ski tech and service centre with access to ski touring equipment, hot tub, bar and lounge and undoubtedly one of the best features of the Auberge – The food.
 You will not find such a high level of cuisine on a ski holiday of this price!

-From the top lift in St Foy a 45 minutes easy skin and your into the North Face and a 1,800, vertical descent to La Mazure where a 10 minute minibus transfer will take us back around to the St Foy ski area.
+From the top lift in St Foy a 1 hour skin and your into the North Face and a 1,800, vertical descent to La Mazure where a 10 minute minibus transfer will take us back around to the St Foy ski area.